ciaranmckenna/ciaranmckenna.com/_posts/2016-06-14-thoughts-on-brexit.markdown

 Despite his man of the people schtick Farage is a [wealthy man](http://www.londonlovesbusiness.com/business-news/politics/how-rich-is-nigel-farage/9363.article).
 I wonder how many working class people will still think it's a price worth paying when they're the guts of five grand worse off come end of next year?
 As a wise man in Belfast once said, you can't eat a flag.

 When it comes to Northern Ireland, the prospects are even more stark.
-As a small economy, sharing a land border with the EU - NI's position is even more vulnerable.
+As a small economy, sharing a land border with the EU post-Brexit - NI's position is even more vulnerable.
 This has been echoed by many reputable voices over the recent months.

 Earlier this week the ex-head of the World Trade Organisation described Brexit an <em>"act of wanton destruction"</em> for the Northern Irish economy <small>[10]</small>.
 Dead hand on the NI wheel and prominent Leave campaigner Theresa Villiers dismissed this view as from a "so-called expert" - if the ex-Head of the World Trade Organisation is not an expert on global trade, who is?

 <blockquote>
 <p>"Those who invest in Ireland, north or south, are doing so because it provides them with the manufacturing base to sell to the European Union"</p>
-<cite><a href="">Peter Sutherland</a> - BBC News</cite>
+<cite>Peter Sutherland - <a href="http://www.bbc.co.uk/news/uk-northern-ireland-36510787">BBC News</a></cite>
 </blockquote>

 A further fall in unemployment figures this week has resulted in NI having the record [levels of employment](http://www.bbc.co.uk/news/uk-northern-ireland-36536332).